 Seattle University offers several programs that were created and/or modified specifically to encourage SU community members to use alternative transportation.
 The University's CTR program has been recognized by King County Metro as a Diamond Award Winner for its strong contribution to commute trip reduction.

 The university offers a few incentives to employees who are registered bicyclist.
-These benefits include a secure commuter bike storage, access to shower and locker space, as well as a set of complimentary parking cards, which allow for five (5) days of free campus parking per month.
-Click here for more information.
+These benefits include a secure commuter bike storage, access to shower and locker space, as well as 5 days of parking per month for $15 per quarter.

-Employees pay $11.58/month for a university-subsidized ORCA Transit Pass.
-This pass includes bus and train travel across four counties, van pools and van sharing subsidies and an emergency taxi ride home if needed.
-ORCA Transit Pass holders also receive a complementary parking card for up to five days of parking each month.
-A 72% subsidy is offered to employees using walk-on ferry service.
+Employees pay $13.38/month for a university-subsidized ORCA Transit Pass.
+This pass includes bus and train travel across four counties, van pools and van sharing, Seattle water taxi and an emergency taxi ride home if needed.
+ORCA Transit Pass holders are also eligible to register for a ORCA Flex parking permit which provides up to 15 days of parking per quarter.
+Once enrolled for the ORCA flex parking permit, a rider can redeem a day of parking by login in and validating their parking through the permit store webpage.
+For those who also use the Washington State Ferry System, Seattle University offers a 72% subsidy to employees using walk-on ferry service.
 Car ferry service is not eligible for subsidy.

-Employees who are registered walkers receive a complementary parking card for five days of parking each month should they need to park on campus.
-There is a $10 charge for enrollment in this program.
-Click here for more information.
+Employees who are registered walkers receive a parking card for five days of parking each month should they need to park on campus.
+There is a $15 per quarter charge for enrollment in this program.

 The university pays for a cab ride home in case of an emergency for employees who do not take their car to work.
 Contact email@example.com with questions, or visit our office if you need to take advantage of this program.